 Confirmation of receipt of application will be made by email upon submission.
-Applicants will be notified by March 31, 2021, of the outcome of their application and successful recipients will be asked to confirm via email that they agree to accept funding and will comply with Survey Grant requirements and with the proposal outlined in their application.
-Upon receipt of this confirmation, a contract will be issued and, when signed by the recipient and by the President of INPS, 50% of grant funds will be disbursed by separate USPS mail.
+Applicants will be notified by March 31, 2022, of the outcome of their application and successful recipients will be asked to confirm via email that they agree to accept funding and will comply with Survey Grant requirements and with the proposal outlined in their application.
+Upon receipt of this confirmation, a contract will be issued.
+Successful applicants will be asked to supply a Social Security number or FEIN (Federal Employer Identification Number) on the contract if an institution or other entity will receive the funds, When signed by the recipient and by the President of INPS, 50% of grant funds will be disbursed by separate USPS mail.
 PI recipients should provide the name and address of the person or entity who should receive the funds, if not themselves.
-If the application provides for sharing the stipend between Co-PIs, or for hiring of assistants, the primary PI is responsible for distributing these funds to any assistants.
-All reports are due to INPS by March 31, 2022, unless an extension requested in writing is granted.
-Upon approval of the final report, the remaining 50% of funds will be disbursed, but not before January 1, 2022.
+If the application provides for sharing the stipend between Co-PIs, or for hiring of assistants, the PI is responsible for distributing these funds.

-A final report must be submitted electronically to the INPS website by March 31, 2022 (Microsoft Word or PDF format and Excel spreadsheet only).
+A final report must be submitted electronically to the INPS website by March 31, 2023 (Microsoft Word or PDF format and Excel spreadsheet only).
 A budget report must demonstrate alignment with the budget submitted on the original application.
-Volunteer and paid assistant contributions should be reported.
+Volunteer and paid assistant contributions must be reported.

 - Title: include species surveyed and whether surveys were existence or recovery